Carnival season is in full swing, and if you're contemplating indulging in a king cake this year, this guide is for you.

-One of the elements born of Epiphany is the king cake, a sweet, circular pastry, cake or bread baked in the shape of a king’s crown.
-It’s an annual tradition observed in Latin and European countries around the world – with a special prize or gift inside the cake.
-Whoever finds the trinket in their slice of cake is considered "king" for the day, and it is said that good luck will follow them throughout the year.
-The king is also responsible for providing the king cake for the following year.
+One of the elements born of Epiphany is the king cake, a sweet, circular pastry, cake, or bread which is baked in the shape of a king’s crown.
+It’s an annual tradition observed in Latin and European countries around the world, and – in many places – there is also a special prize or gift inside the cake.
+Whoever finds the trinket in their slice of cake is considered “king” for the day, and it is said that good luck will follow them throughout the year.
+Incidentally, the “king” is also responsible for providing the king cake for the following year.

-In France and Belgium, the galette des rois ("cake of kings") takes the form of a pastry that’s typically filled with a frangipane almond cream.
+In France and Belgium, the galette des rois ("cake of kings") takes the form of a pastry that’s typically filled with a frangipane almond cream (North Shore Boulangerie in Shorewood offers one for pre-order and pick-up through the month of January).
 In Spain and Latin America, the rosca de reyes is comprised of a ring-shaped sweet dough that’s topped with icing and dried fruit.

 In America, Louisiana-style king cakes are a more popular style.
 They are constructed from a buttery brioche-style dough that’s twisted into an oval shape and decorated with icing and colored sugars.
 Most sport stripes of green, gold and purple – the traditional colors of Mardi Gras, which signify the blessings of faith, power and justice.
 Most cakes feature a cinnamon flavor, and some are filled with fruit or cream fillings.
-These cakes also traditionally included a plastic or porcelain baby baked inside or sold alongside the cake (some bakeries no longer observe the tradition, as it’s been recognized as a choking hazard).
+The cakes also traditionally included a plastic or porcelain baby baked inside (these days, some bakeries choose to include them alongside the cake to avoid any potential choking hazard).

 In New Orleans, the cakes are sold widely, and favorite cakes can be procured from bakeries like Joe Gambino's and Haydel's Bakery.
 In Milwaukee, however, they’re a bit more difficult to find – but not impossible.
 In fact, a number of bakeries in the area offer their own Wisconsin twists on the Big Easy staple.